Jessica Jones season 3: Development

 On April 12, 2018, a month after the release of the second season, Netflix ordered a third season of Jessica Jones.
 The season consists of 13 episodes.
 Scott Reynolds joined Melissa Rosenberg as co-showrunner for the season.

 Casting

 With the season order came confirmation that the returning starring cast would include Krysten Ritter as Jessica Jones, Rachael Taylor as Patricia "Trish" Walker, Eka Darville as Malcolm Ducasse, and Carrie-Anne Moss as Jeri Hogarth.
 Rebecca De Mornay also returns as Dorothy Walker while Benjamin Walker, Jeremy Bobb, Sarita Choudhury, Tiffany Mack, Jessica Frances Dukes and Aneesh Sheth joined the cast.

+Design

+In the season, Trish tries on several potential vigilante costumes, including a comics-accurate yellow and black Hellcat suit, though the outfit sports a domino mask rather that a cowl as in the comics.
+She opts for a casual look consisting of a black hat and bandana to cover her face, as well as a yellow shirt under a black jacket.

 Filming

 By the end of May 2018, Ritter was undergoing training to prepare for the start of filming "very soon", which would officially begin by the end of June.
 Ritter also made her directorial debut during the season.

 Music

 A soundtrack album for the season was released by Hollywood Records and Marvel Music digitally on July 19, 2019, with Sean Callery returning as composer.

 All music composed by Sean Callery.